iluwatar/java-design-patterns/dependency-injection/README.md

 In plain words

-> Dependency Injection separates creation of client's dependencies from its own behavior.
+> Dependency Injection separates the creation of the client's dependencies from its own behavior.

 Wikipedia says